Welcome to Voxopop! I’m glad you’re here!

 This story is about how a life, my life, got turned on its head.
-I’d like the opportunity to take 60 seconds for this.
-Maybe a little longer.
-Just sit right there in front your screen for a moment.
+I’d like the opportunity to take 60 seconds for this — maybe a little longer.
 Here we go.

 I was born in Spruce Hill, a neighborhood a few miles west of downtown.
 I frequented the playground just outside the elementary school.
 This is where I spent most of my summer days.
 I would often hang out there, trying to relax and stay cool.
 Basketball was my favorite game.
 I would shoot the 3 ball like nobody’s business.
 One day, a couple of new faces came by the park… I could tell they weren’t there to shoot hoops.
 These guys recently started to make trouble in the neighborhood.
 They started to go after my friend Shorty, so I threw a punch.

 One small fight was all it took.
 My mother got terrified for my safety.
 She said to me, “You’re moving out to your aunt and uncle’s house in California.”
 This was the worst possible news I could have received.
 All my friends were here in Philadelphia.
 I tried everything.
 I begged.
 I pleaded.
 I couldn’t get her to change her mind.
 She even packed my suitcase for me AND called a taxi.
 She gave me a kiss, handed me a ticket, and closed the front door.
 Just like that, she sent me on my way.
 To freaking California.